God-zil-la/Project-4/README.md

 - Knowledge upload.
 ✅ Real-time AJAX chat with validation.
 ✅ CSRF protection on all POST forms.

-✅ **More than required**: Live AJAX chat system with real-time feedback and saved conversation history.
+✅ Live AJAX chat system with real-time feedback and saved conversation history.

 ---